LATerada/labeddit-fullstack-project-backend/README.md

 # Clone this repository
 $ git clone linkrepo

-# Acesse the folder in you terminal
+# Access the folder in you terminal
 $ cd labeddit-fullstack-project-backend

+# Create a .env file using the .env.example as reference

 # Install dependêncies
-$ npm install
+$ npm install && npm run build

 # Execute the application
 $ npm run start